spacemandev-git/fvtt-card-support/README.md

 # Card Support for Foundry VTT

-**IMPORTANT NOTE:** There is a known issue with Card Support failing to draw to players hands (and possibly other failures as well that *seems* to only occur new worlds created in 0.7.x.
-Your existing worlds may be unaffected by this issue, but please exercise caution until an official 0.7.5 release is issued, hopefully within a week of 0.7.5 stable.
+**IMPORTANT NOTE:** There is a known issue with Card Support that *seems* to only occur in new worlds created in 0.7.x.
+In newly created worlds, Card Support fails to draw to players' hands (and probably other severe issues as well).
+Your existing worlds *may* be unaffected by this issue, but please exercise caution until an official 0.7.5 release is available, hopefully within a week of 0.7.5 stable.

 Thanks for your patience and our apologies for any issues this may cause.